 Parents are represented on the Board of Trustees in various and significant ways.
-First, as has been the case from inception of American Heritage Academy, many of the current and past members of the Board of Trustees are either parents or grandparents of scholars who have been, or are enrolled in the school (although this relationship is not a required qualification for Trustees).
+First, as has been the case from inception of American Heritage Academy, many of the current and past members of the Board of Trustees are relatives and friends of scholars who have been, or are enrolled in the school (although this relationship is not a required qualification for Trustees).